adambiltcliffe/codex/readme.md

-Tidy up the way making choices and queuing triggers is reported Make damage reporting call out swift strike/overpower/sparkshot damage Rewrite the core loop in CodexGame.updateState as an FSM or other better way Fix inconsistent ordering of prompts and attack message depending on whether attacker has swift strike Change signature of hasKeyword
+Tidy up the way making choices and queuing triggers is reported Make damage reporting call out swift strike/overpower/sparkshot damage Rewrite the core loop in CodexGame.updateState as an FSM or other better way Change signature of hasKeyword
 Deprecate the use of getCurrentValues
 Refactor getAttackableEntityIds into getAttackableEntities